LRydin/KramersMoyal/README.md

 You can find and extensive review on the subject [here](http://sharif.edu/~rahimitabar/pdfs/80.pdf)<sup>1</sup>

 ### History
-This project was started in 2017 at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) with Leonardo Rydin Gorjão, Jan Heysel, Klaus Lehnertz, and M. Reza Rahimi Tabar.
+This project was started in 2017 at the [neurophysik](https://www.researchgate.net/lab/Klaus-Lehnertz-Lab-2) by Leonardo Rydin Gorjão, Jan Heysel, Klaus Lehnertz, and M. Reza Rahimi Tabar.
 Francisco Meirinhos later devised the hard coding to python.
 The project is now supported by Dirk Witthaut and the [Institute of Energy and Climate Research Systems Analysis and Technology Evaluation](https://www.fz-juelich.de/iek/iek-ste/EN/Home/home_node.html).

 ### Funding
 Helmholtz Association Initiative _Energy System 2050 - A Contribution of the Research Field Energy_ and the grant No. VH-NG-1025.